 “What gets measured gets done.”
 Variations on this little management cliché have made the rounds for decades, and for good reason.
 Measuring the right data is key to making sound strategic decisions and running a more efficient, profitable company.

 Without good data -- and easy ways to view and contextualize it -- leaders have no way of telling how the business is actually performing.
-This is true not only for large multinational corporations, but for your accounting firm as well.
+This is true not only for large multinational corporations but for your accounting firm as well.

 Key Performance Indicators, or KPIs, are metrics that indicate how an organization is progressing towards its most important goals.
 For most accounting firms, the end goal is efficient operations and healthy profits.
 So instead of tracking every possible metric and report under the sun, we need a list of the KPIs that will make the biggest impact on your efficiency and profits.

 Later in this article, I will share the 5 under-used metrics every accounting firm should be tracking each month to run a leaner, more profitable company.
+And at the end of the article, I have a link for you to download The KPI Toolkit - 10 Essential Money Metrics for Accountants.

 But first, let’s take a look at what good Key Performance Indicators have in common.